cev-api/NiceWurst/README.md

 ![ESP](https://i.imgur.com/1F7zU31.png)

-### Nuker Improvements
-- Auto toggle AutoTool option (If it wasn't on already, it will be enabled when using Nuker then turned off with Nuker)

 ### AutoSteal Improvements
 - Toggle 'Steal/Store Same' to move items that match the same ones in the players inventory or chest.
 Bind-able to a key.

-### BaseFinder Improvements
-- Updated natural blocks list to latest versions.

 ### MobESP Improvements
 - Added rainbow/fixed color options for boxes/lines.